ShowlandProductions/My-Team-Profile-Generator/README.md

 Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
 Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
 You’ll need to submit a link to the video AND add it to the readme of your project.

-Note: There is no starter code for this assignment.

 User Story
 AS A manager
 I WANT to generate a webpage that displays my team's basic info